-The CPM method is a one-sided method that often ignores information on the counterparty to the transaction.
+The CPM is a one-sided method that often ignores information on the counterparty to the transaction.
 Tax authorities are increasingly likely to take the position that the CPM is not a good match for organizations with complex business models, such as high-tech companies with intellectual property.
 Using data from companies who do not meet the OECD’s standards of comparability creates audit risk for organizations.

 5. The Profit Split Method

 In some cases, associated enterprises engage in transactions that are interconnected—meaning they can’t be observed on a separate basis.
-For example, two companies operating under the same brand might use the profit split method.
+For example, two companies operating under the same brand might use the profit split method (PSM).
 Typically, the related companies agree to split the profits, and that’s where the profit split method comes in.

 This approach examines the terms and conditions of interrelated, controlled transactions by figuring out how profits would be divided between third parties making similar transactions.
-One of the main benefits of the profit split method is that it looks at profit allocation in a holistic way, rather than on a transactional basis.
+One of the main benefits of the PSM is that it looks at profit allocation in a holistic way, rather than on a transactional basis.
 This can help provide a broader, more accurate assessment of the company’s financial performance.
 This is especially useful when dealing with intangible assets, such as intellectual property, or in situations where there are multiple controlled transactions happening at a time.

 We’ll Help You Navigate Transfer Pricing